Sex work: History

 During the COVID-19 pandemic, contact professions (which includes many forms of sex work, amongst others) had been banned (temporarily) in some countries.
 This has resulted in a reduction in Europe of certain forms of sex work.
 In addition, there has been a greater adoption of forms of sex work which do not require physical contact (virtual sexual services).
 Examples of sex work that do not require physical contact include webcam modelling and adult content-subscription services (e.g. OnlyFans).

 Some sex workers have carried on regardless however, also because some virtual sexual services may require an official bank account (or other means of receiving money digitally) and an own private room.
 The COVID-19 pandemic has heightened pre-existing marginalization, inequality, and criminalization of sex workers.
 With increased global health risks associated with the pandemic, sex workers' in-person services were suspended, posing more financial stressors to an already poverty-stricken population.
-COVID-19 regulations have specifically posed more threats to the physical and financial safety of socially-disadvantaged sex workers who are undocumented, transgender, and of color.
+COVID-19 regulations have specifically posed more threats to the physical and financial safety of socially disadvantaged sex workers who are undocumented, transgender, and of color.

+In October 2023, a United Nations report supported the full decriminalisation of voluntary adult sex work around the world.